 To view your organization's scorecard templates, click on the ProKnow icon in the top left corner of the page, and select Scorecard Templates under Organization Settings.
 Just to the right of the main navigation are vertical tabs for each of the organization level settings which you can read more about in the related articles.
 The scorecard templates sidebar is to the right of the tabs.
 The sidebar holds a list of scorecard templates that belong to the organization with a button to create a template at the top.
 Templates are displayed in alphabetical order, grouped by category (categories can be assigned to templates after they have been created).
 Click on one of the templates to select it.

 The main content area will update to display the details for the selected scorecard template.
-At the top of this space is a toolbar containing a set of tabs.
-The first tab is for computed metrics, and the second tab is for custom metrics.
+Links in the toolbar will allow you to jump to the computed or custom metrics defined in the scorecard (if applicable).
 A button to edit the scorecard is available on the far right side of the toolbar.

 Creating Scorecard Templates

 - Press the Create button located at the top of the sidebar.

 - Choose a Name for your scorecard.
 You can use any characters you'd like, but the name must not contain more than 64 characters.